 This is a brief from a talk I gave last week to a business club looking for opportunities in Africa.
 They had asked me to speak on African opportunities and how they could find them.
 They made the call after one of their members went through some business ideas I noted in my new book.

-I divided my presentation into three: the essence for business, the opportunities and how to unlock them.
+I divided my presentation into sections: the essence for business, the opportunities and how to unlock them.

 Why do we need a business?
 We need a business because market is not friction-less.
 If markets have been friction-less, buyers and sellers will not need firms in between them.
 In other words, if a saver can find a borrower without going through a bank to put that money, and then the bank will go ahead to lend to the borrower from that money, we will not have a need for a bank.
 In other words, the reason we have a bank is because there is a friction for a saver and a borrower to do business directly.
 The bank comes in as an intermediary to reduce that level of friction.
 For doing that, the bank is paid.